Website icon Xpert.Digital

 A good SEO agency knows how to deal with this and communicate.

-If the hit or search rate for B2C in the 'normal' and affordable price segment tends to zero, then there is not much to be gained here despite top rankings.
+If B2C tends to zero in the 'normal' and affordable price segment, then there is not much to get here despite top rankings.

 Exceptions here are potential after-sales effects.
 That is, if you can assume that customer loyalty and repeat business can be achieved.
 For example in the area of spare parts delivery.
 If the support does a good job here, then it can be assumed that a long-term business relationship can develop.

-Here alone you can see that a general statement (from one of the last emails) like: “In fact, there are probably less suitable search terms and others that fit very well.
+Here you can see that a blanket statement (from one of the last emails) such as: “In fact, there are fewer suitable search terms and others that in turn fit very well.
 I just checked your example.
-Unfortunately (almost) no people are looking for it here.
-At least that’s the analysis with an SEO tool.”
+Unfortunately, there are (almost) no people here.
+At least that's how the analysis with an SEO tool. ”

 ➡️ Searched for the contact person on LinkedIn, now worked as an SEO for 1.6 years, before that an insurance salesperson.
 Yep, trustworthy.